 At St Joseph’s, we aim to embed a relationship of love between child, God and community.
 Our Religious Education is at the core of all we do and as such it fosters this relationship through daily prayer, collective Acts of Worship and Celebrations of Liturgy.

-As a whole school we follow the national Catholic RE Scheme entitled ‘Come and See’.
-Through RE lessons, assemblies and Mass the children explore what it means to belong to the Church, they learn about the sacraments and they develop an understanding of how Jesus is our model for a Christian way of living.
+As a whole school, we follow the national Catholic RE Scheme entitled ‘Come and See’.
+Through RE lessons, assemblies and Mass the children explore what it means to belong to the Church, learn about the sacraments and develop an understanding of how Jesus is our model for a Christian way of living.